Matus-Dubrava/file_scanner/README.md

     -   implement 2 Phase Commit when synchronizing parent `mdm` database with child `mdm` database
     -   add Mixins to the Sqlalchemy models implementing `__repr__` method
     -   add better "rollback" when synchronizing `mdm`s, preserve source `hash` files until transactions are done
+    -   block `touch` command if it is not clear which `mdm` the file belongs to in case there are subrepositories and the cwd's repository doesn't match file's nearest subrepository
+    -   handle scenario when `mdm init` is issued from the directory where `mdm` has already been initalized
+        -   do nothing by default
+        -   use `--recreate` to remove current `mdm` repository and create a new one
+    -   add test cases that cover `mdm init --load-from-parent-repository` flag

 -   DONE:
     -   test case which covers that `mdm init` creates target dir if it doesn't exist